SanteonNL/sim-on-fhir/.environment-setup/environment-setup.md

 echo "-----Installing Firely Terminal" if ! (which fhir > 0) ; then
-   sudo dotnet tool install -g firely.terminal fi
+   dotnet tool install -g firely.terminal fi